adam-stokes/ogc/docs/index.md

 OGC is powered by plugins that can be discovered on https://pypi.org with the prefix of `ogc-plugins`.
-With plugins installed different aspects of a run can be defined through a spec file, which is a toml file setting up plugin configuration for the particular goal.
+With plugins installed different aspects of a run can be defined through a spec file, which is a yaml file setting up plugin configuration for the particular goal.

 ## Usage

 ```
 > pip install ogc
-> ogc --spec ogc-spec-runner.toml execute
+> ogc --spec ogc-spec-runner.yml execute

-# Or with a ogc.toml file in same directory running ogc from
+# Or with a ogc.yml file in same directory running ogc from
 > ogc execute
 ```